erdtch/yolo_trainer_with_python/README.md

         GPU = False / True      # False = CPU , True = GPU
         GPU_Card = [0,1,2,3]    # Add number of GPU-Cards which you want to train model.

+You also can choose what Yolo model you want to train by change parameter on "train_command_generator.py"

+        yolo_cfg = 'yolov3.cfg'        # your Yolo version. this file must be in "yolo_trainer_with_python/cfg_data"

 Then save it and run.

+        python train_command_generator.py

+Copy a command form the output and then run that command.

+# Edit Config on YOLO

+On the project we copied all cfg files into "yolo_trainer_with_python".
+In this folder you will see all ".cfg" files which you can edit some configuration for training your model.
+See more detail at : https://www.learnopencv.com/training-yolov3-deep-learning-based-custom-object-detector/ in topic 6 .

+        1. Batch hyper-parameter
+        2. Subdivisions configuration
+        3. Width , Height and Channels
+        4. Momentum and decay
+        5. Learning Rate, Steps, Scales, Burn In
+        6. Data augmentation
+        7. Number of iterations

+Save your edited cfg file at "yolo_trainer_with_python/cfg_data" and edit "train_command_generator.py" to choose tour cfg file then run

         python train_command_generator.py

 Copy a command form the output and then run that command.